WWIIITT/ai-music-producer/README.md

 ```

-# 使用 Here-String to create a requirements.txt file
+# Use Here-String to create a requirements.txt file
 ```
 @"
 fastapi==0.104.1